Comprehensive Analyses of the Neutrino-Process in the Core-collapsing Supernova: Neutrino Oscillation in Core Collapse Supernova

 \subsection{The MSW effect in SN1987A}

 The typical CCSN environment constrains the particle momenta scale within the MeV range, while the masses of gauge bosons in the standard weak interaction have 100 GeV scale mass.
 Because of the low energy environments, we treat the weak interaction of the neutrinos with a point-like coupling scheme.
-For the CC interaction, the Hamiltonian density $\mathcal{H}^{CC}$ between neutrinos and background leptons is written as follows:
+By taking the thermal average of the electron background and the charge neutrality condition, we obtain the following total Hamiltonian for CC interaction, which is decomposed into the vacuum term and the MSW matter potential,